 The travelling sceptical minstrel show

-This was apparently renamed the Australian Climate Science Coalition, headed by now deceased, Bob Carter, an adjunct professor at Queensland's James Cook University.
+This was the Australian Climate Science Coalition, headed by now deceased, Bob Carter, an adjunct professor at Queensland's James Cook University.
 A look at the website now however finds it to be archived, perhaps as a result of the public exposure of its links to the Koch-funded Heartland Institute.

 Undaunted, the climate warriors then helped establish the ‘International Climate Science Coalition’ (ICSC) headed by leading US, New Zealand and Canadian climate deniers, Tom Harris and Dr Jay Lehr, Brian Leyland and Terry Dunleavy.
 The Australian contingent on these websites comprises of Dr John Nicol, Stewart Franks, David Archibald, Professor Bob Carter, Professor Lance Endersbee AO, Dr David Evans, Viv Forbes, William Kininmonth, John McLean, Professor Cliff Ollier, Professor Ian Plimer, Dr Walter Starck, Warwick Hughes and Dr Tom Quirk.